 Learning because you want to - not because you are told to.
 Doing the work assigned.

 Learning through varied experiences - reading, writing, sharing and exploration

-If you have a question on healthy eating on campus contact Dining Services, if you need to get a health check up contact Health Service, if you need someone to talk to contact Counseling Services, if you need some information on fitness contact Campus Recreation, and if you need Spiritual guidance contact the Religion Center.
+If you have a question on healthy eating on campus contact Dining Services, if you need to get a health check up contact Health Service, if you need someone to talk to contact Counseling Services, if you need some information on fitness contact Campus Recreation, and if you need Spiritual guidance contact the Center for Spirituality & Sustainability.

 Why Should I Do This?